 }

-The User Data field features were built based on cloud-init, an industry-standard multi-distribution method for cross-platform cloud instance initialization.
+The User Data field features were built based on cloud-init, an industry-standard multi-distribution method for cross-platform cloud VM initialization.

-Cloud-init is an industry-standard software for automating the initialization of cloud instances.
-You can use cloud-init to perform a number of initial tasks when your instance is booted for the first time, such as installing packages, running a shell script, or configuring the network interfaces.
+Cloud-init is an industry-standard software for automating the initialization of cloud Virtual Machines.
+You can use cloud-init to perform a number of initial tasks when your VM is booted for the first time, such as installing packages, running a shell script, or configuring the network interfaces.

 Cloud-init supports all major Linux distributions: